Horsebus: History

-Buses have been used on the streets of London since 1829.
-George Shillibeer saw the success of the Paris omnibus in service and concluded that operating similar vehicles in London.
-His first London "Omnibus", using the same design and name as the Paris vehicle, took up service on 4 July 1829 on the route between Paddington (The Yorkshire Stingo) and "Bank" (Bank of England) via the "New Road" (now Marylebone Rd), Somers Town and City Road.
-Four services were provided in each direction daily.
-Shillibeer's success prompted many competitors to enter the market, and for a time buses were referred to as 'Shillibeers'.
+Horsebuses were used on the streets of London from 1829.
+George Shillibeer saw the success of the Paris omnibus in service, and concluded that similar vehicles in London would be commercially successful.
+His first London omnibus, using the same design and name as the Paris vehicle, took up service on 4 July 1829 on the route between Paddington, the Yorkshire Stingo, and the Bank via the New Road (now Marylebone Road), Somers Town and City Road.
+There were four services daily in each direction.
+Shillibeer's success prompted many competitors to enter the market, and for a time buses were referred to as "Shillibeers".
 Shillibeer built another bus for the Quaker Newington Academy for Girls near London; this had a total of 25 seats, and entered history as the first school bus.
-On London omnibuses men were not permitted to use the upper deck until 1847.
+On London omnibuses, the introduction of the clerestory roof in 1847, to provide more headroom inside, allowed the provision of a longitudinal seat on the upper deck.
+As with stagecoaches, outside fares were cheaper than travelling inside.

+The British writer Leigh Hunt wrote an essay called "The inside of an Omnibus" that appeared in book form in a collection of his essays in 1847.
+In it he commented on what a revolution the omnibus was in public transport.
+Previously, only the wealthy could afford to own or rent a coach and enjoy the convenience and comfort it provided.

+British law restricted the number of passengers who could travel inside an omnibus to twelve, but there was additional seating on the upper deck.
+The standard fare in London was sixpence.

+Hunt says the advantages included cheapness, comfort, warmth and the convenience of being able to read while travelling.
+The disadvantages included slowness due to the many stops, bad-tempered conductors, broken windows that let in the rain on wet days, the muddy boots and wet umbrellas of fellow passengers, leg cramps when the vehicle was crowded, and the need to be seated quickly to prevent falling over when the horse moved off.

 In 1850 Thomas Tilling started horse bus services, and in 1855 the London General Omnibus Company or LGOC was founded to amalgamate and regulate the horse-drawn omnibus services then operating in London.